Results of the 1968 Swedish general election: Constituency results

 The results of the various constituency coalitions between the centre-right parties have all been listed under "C/F/H".

 Percentage share

 By votes

-The Left Party Communists did not participate in Gotland County, whereas various centre-right coalitions participated in Gotland and Fyrstadskretsen.
+The Left Party Communists did not participate in Gotland County, whereas various centre-right coalitions participated in Gotland and in the Malmö area.
 This resulted in zero or nearly no votes in some cases.

 Results by municipality

 1968 was the penultimate election where the postal votes were counted separately from the polling station votes in one unified count across municipalities.
 The exception to these results are those where the whole constituency was one municipality - namely Gothenburg, Gotland and Stockholm where all postal votes were automatically denoted as part of said municipalities.

 Only parties or constellations that got votes in any given constituency are listed.

 Blekinge

 Dalarna

 Dalarna County was known as Kopparberg County at the time, but shared the same borders as in the 21st century.